tino28082000/dextoken-community/README.md

 # dextoken-community

-What's Speculative AMM?
+1. What's Speculative AMM?

-Is Jollen a fake one?

-Is Flowchain = flow protocol?

-What is the liquitdity farming mechanism?
+2. What is the liquitdity farming mechanism?

-When $DEXG will be lisdted by coingecko and coinmarketcap?
+3. When $DEXG will be lisdted by coingecko and coinmarketcap?

+4. When the whitepaper will release?